irmen/prog8/docs/source/programming.rst

 The signed integers integers are in the range -128..127 for bytes, and -32768..32767 for words.

+Only for ``const`` numbers, you can use larger values (32 bits signed integers).
+The compiler can handle those internally in expressions.
+As soon as you have to actually store it into a variable, you have to make sure the resulting value fits into the byte or word size of the variable.

 .. attention::
     Doing math on signed integers can result in code that is a lot larger and slower than when using unsigned integers.
 Make sure you really need the signed numbers, otherwise